jmd-dk/concept/concept/docs/tutorial/first_simulations.rst

    <h2>Don't forget about gravity</h2>

-The above simulation should take about a minute to complete, with almost none of the time spent on the actual simulation (time stepping), but rather on the generation of initial conditions.
-The reason for this rapid time stepping is that CO\ *N*\ CEPT does not assign interactions implicitly, meaning that no gravitational forces were applied during the simulation.
+The above simulation should take about a minute to complete, with almost none of the time spent on the actual simulation (time-stepping), but rather on the generation of initial conditions.
+The reason for this rapid time-stepping is that CO\ *N*\ CEPT does not assign interactions implicitly, meaning that no gravitational forces were applied during the simulation.
 This also explains the low simulation power spectrum compared to the linear power spectrum (which